Jump-Start Reinforcement Learning: Jump-Start Reinforcement Learning

 \subsection{Rolling In With Two Policies}

-We assume access to a fixed prior policy that we refer to as the ``guide-policy'', $\pi^g(a|s)$, which we leverage to initialize an RL algorithm.
-It is important to note that we do not assume any particular form of $\pi^g$; it could be learned with imitation learning, reinforcement learning, or it could be manually scripted.
+We assume access to a fixed prior policy that we refer to as the ``guide-policy'', $\pi^g(a|s)$, which we leverage to initialize RL algorithms.
+It is important to note that we do not assume any particular form of $\pi^g$; it could be learned with imitation learning, RL, or it could be manually scripted.

 We will refer to the RL policy that is being learned via trial and error as the ``exploration-policy'' $\pi^e(a|s)$, since, as it is commonly done in RL literature, this is the policy that is used for exploration as well as online improvement.

-The only requirement for $\pi^e$ is that it is as an RL policy that can adapt with online experience.
+The only requirement for $\pi^e$ is that it is an RL policy that can adapt with online experience.
 Our approach and the set of assumptions is generic in that it can handle any downstream RL method, though we focus on the case where $\pi^e$ is learned via a value-based RL algorithm.

 The main idea behind our method is to leverage the two policies, $\pi^g$ and $\pi^e$, executed sequentially to learn tasks more efficiently.
 During the initial phases of training, $\pi^g$ is significantly better than the untrained policy $\pi^e$, so we would like to collect data using $\pi^g$.
 However, this data is \emph{out of distribution} for $\pi^e$, since exploring with $\pi^e$ will visit different states.
 Therefore, we would like to gradually transition data collection away from $\pi^g$ and toward $\pi^e$.
 Intuitively, we would like to use $\pi^g$ to get the agent into ``good'' states, and then let $\pi^e$ take over and explore from those states.
 As it gets better and better, $\pi^e$ should take over earlier and earlier, until all data is being collected by $\pi^e$ and there is no more distributional shift.
 We can employ different switching strategies to switch from $\pi^g$ to $\pi^e$, but the most direct curriculum simply switches from $\pi^g$ to $\pi^e$ at some time step $h$, where $h$ is initialized to the full task horizon and gradually decreases over the course of training.
 This naturally provides a curriculum for $\pi^e$.
 At each curriculum stage, $\pi^e$ needs to master a small part of the state-space that is required to reach the states covered by the previous curriculum stage.